cshade/tasker-client/README.md

 - [axios](https://www.npmjs.com/package/axios): Promise based HTTP client
 - [Bootstrap](https://getbootstrap.com/): Front-end framework along with [BootstrapVue](BootstrapVue), [JQuery](https://jquery.com/)
 - [Moment.js](https://momentjs.com/): Parse, validate, manipulate, and display dates and times
-- Docker, Docker Compose (see Deployment below)
+- Docker and Docker Compose containerization (see Deployment Notes below)

 ## Deployment Notes
 Both the front- and back-end projects of this demo are designed to run as multi-container Docker applications, within Docker Compose.
 Each project has a YAML file `docker-compose.yml` to configure the application's services as well as a Docker config file `Dockerfile`.
 From within the root directory of the project, you enter the single command of `docker-compose up` to create and start the services from the configuration.